wp-plugins/formilla-live-chat/readme.txt

 == Frequently Asked Questions ==

-= How do I install Formilla.com Live Chat to my WordPress site? = Follow our quick installation video tutorial below or the instructions tab of this page.
+= How do I install Formilla.com Live Chat software to my WordPress site? = Follow our quick installation video tutorial below or the instructions tab of this page.
 [youtube http://www.youtube.com/watch?v=3qodtXvmpdg]